-Since this article ran in Hyphen late September, it has provoked a lot of great responses and been circulated, among others, by university student groups, yoga schools (ironically enough), and national organizations serving victims of abuse.
-There’s been an outpouring of outrage against Z.’s comments and how they represent destructively entrenched ways of thinking about rape and the victims of sexual violence in the U.S. While there’s obviously a long, long way to go, it’s good to be reminded that the Z.s of the world are far outnumbered by those who are calling them out and calling for change.
+Since this article ran in Hyphen late September, it has provoked a lot of thoughtful responses and been circulated by student groups, yoga schools (ironically enough), and national organizations serving victims of abuse.
+There’s been an outpouring of outrage against Z.’s comments and how they represent destructively entrenched ways of thinking about rape and the victims of sexual violence in the U.S. While there’s obviously still a long, long way to go, it’s good to be reminded that the Z.s of the world are far outnumbered by those who are calling them out and calling for change.

-Since we wanted to take in the landscape at a slower pace, we sidestepped the ziplines and tram tours and decided to hike around as much as we could.
+Since we wanted to take in the landscape at a slower pace, we sidestepped the ziplines and tram tours and decided to hike around.
 One of our first tourist stops was the Arenal Hanging Bridges, which took us over the tops of the rainforest canopy and gave us our first unobstructed view of the volcano itself — a miracle in the rainy winter season, when the volcano is typically clouded over for much of the day.

 At the base of the volcano is the beautiful, mysterious, and (surprisingly) man-made Lake Arenal, shrouded in mist and surrounded by forests, farmland, hot spring resorts, sodas (food stalls), and the occasional fishing pier.